In this 29th edition of the newsletter, I explore how Strategy (formerly MicroStrategy) has laid a blueprint for corporate bitcoin adoption.

 Other publicly listed companies like Metaplanet and Semler Scientific have followed suit and also adopted a Bitcoin treasury strategy among many others, kickstarting a global trend.

 Nation-states may also adopt this strategy.
 The fiat system creates a paradoxical reality where issuers of currency and large asset holders, such as central banks, hedge funds, and pension funds, are short fiat and have an incentive to acquire bitcoin.
-This can be achieved either by printing money or leveraging debt, further accelerating bitcoin's monetization.

 THE STRATEGY STORY

 If you think about it, anyone who spends fiat to buy and hold bitcoin is effectively leveraged, since the fiat system is built on debt.
 The real question is: how far do you take it?
 Do you simply buy bitcoin with fiat money?
 Take on additional leverage?
-Or go even further, adopting a corporate strategy that leverages the balance sheet to accumulate bitcoin?

 By now, most finance enthusiasts, regardless if they are into Bitcoin or dislike it, are aware that a Bitcoin treasury strategy has proven highly effective for Strategy, a software intelligence company that successfully transitioned into a Bitcoin treasury company.
-Analyzing how the company accesses public markets reveals the potential for maximizing Bitcoin-based returns, offering valuable insights for investors and corporations alike.

-As a real estate entrepreneur, I find this case particularly interesting because it serves as a blueprint for how real estate businesses can leverage their balance sheets to accumulate bitcoin in a similar way.
+As a real estate entrepreneur, I find this case particularly fascinating because it serves as a blueprint for how real estate businesses can leverage their balance sheets to accumulate bitcoin in a similar way.
 But, this story isn't just of relevance for real estate entrepreneurs, it’s relevant to everyone.
-Strategy has uncovered a powerful dynamic that introduces entirely new possibilities for Bitcoin adoption, reshaping the way companies approach their balance sheets and financial strategies.

 This story has captivated millions, and for good reasons.
 Michael Saylor, Strategy’s founder and executive chairman, has pioneered bitcoin corporate treasury management, leveraging bitcoin as both a store of value and collateral.

-As fiat currencies continue to devalue, Strategy’s bitcoin holdings appreciate in price, causing its balance sheet, and consequently its stock, to rise, which in turn enables rapid bitcoin accumulation.
 If investors perceive Strategy’s stock as a high-growth, levered bitcoin proxy, they are willing to buy new shares at a premium or invest in zero-coupon convertible bonds, which offer the option to convert into common equity at a premium, effectively allowing Strategy to raise capital at little to no interest cost.

 They are able to do this because many institutional investors, due to regulatory constraints, cannot hold bitcoin directly, while others view bitcoin’s volatility as a risk to long-term performance and instead prefer short- to mid-term exposure to the upside without owning the asset outright.
-In addition, some traders only want exposure to the short term volatility of financial products such as convertible bonds of Strategy, which have become popular tools for trading this volatility.

 Convertible arbitrageurs and hedge funds are attracted to issuers with volatile stocks, since they can buy these bonds and engage in trading.
 Meanwhile, long-only investors with mandates to invest in fixed income securities, who are unable to purchase spot bitcoin, find preferred stocks an appealing way to gain exposure.